RustaceansKenya/driver-development-book/driver_book/src/uart_implementations/on_qemu/setting_up_qemu.md

         -nographic       // disables graphical output, so QEMU runs in a terminal window.
         -serial mon:stdio // connects the virtual machine motherboard's serial port to the host's system terminal.
 Ie, our Linux terminal.
 This enables us to use the terminal as a console to the virtual machine.
         -bios none       // we not depend on any firmware becaue our machine is virtual.
 We can just direclty load the OS image to memory.
-        -kernel $(OUT)  // This specifies the path to the kernel image file -drive if=none,format=raw,file=$(DRIVE),id=attic // explained below
+        -kernel $(OUT)  // This specifies the path to the loader/driver image file -drive if=none,format=raw,file=$(DRIVE),id=attic // explained below
         -device virtio-blk-device,scsi=off,drive=attic     // explained below
 ```